Mitt Romney marches with Black Lives Matter protesters, becoming first GOP senator to join them

 "Tremendous sincerity, what a guy.
 Hard to believe, with this kind of political talent, his numbers would 'tank' so badly in Utah!" he tweeted Monday.

 Romney's appearance in the protest was a rare public display of support for the Black Lives Matter movement by any sitting Republican in Congress.
-Texas Rep. Will Hurd, who isn't seeking reelection, shared a video himself participating in the protest in Houston earlier this week.
+Texas Republican Congressman Will Hurd, who isn't seeking reelection, shared a video himself participating in the protest in Houston earlier this week.

-Senator Kamala Harris tweeted about Romney's participation in the march: "We need more of this."
+Senator Kamala Harris, a Democrat, tweeted about Romney's participation in the march: "We need more of this."